-This is one of my favourite types of paper.
-It’s unique look and feel makes it ideal for origami, lampshades and other crafts, and it comes in a large variety of thicknesses, colours and prints.
+One of my favorite types of paper.
+It’s unique look and feel makes it ideal for origami, lampshades and other crafts, and it comes in a large variety of thicknesses, colors and prints.

 Kōzogami, also known as Kōzo Washi is made using fibers from the inner bark of the paper mulberry (kōzo) bush and is the most widely made type of washi (handmade Japanese paper).
 It has a toughness closer to cloth than to ordinary paper and is used for a large variety of applications such as book binding, painting, origami and interior design.

 I highly recommend watching the manufacturing process of washi paper, of which there are several videos on Youtube.

 Elephant Hide is made in Germany by the Zanders Mill.
 It is smooth, unusually durable and scratch resistant.
 This paper is tough to fold but performs excellently for wet folded origami models.

 This beautiful and unique paper is really a joy to work with.
 It’s slightly water resistant surface allows for some interesting coloring results when using a mixture of water and inks.